Financial Consulting and Syndication of Low Income Housing Tax Credits

 Approach to Providing Financial Consulting Services

 Unlike typical financial advisors, the California Housing Partnership does not see itself as a third-party consultant whose sole task is to run financial projections and advise on important financial decisions.
 The Partnership takes to heart the part of our mission that focuses on building the long-term capacity of our clients, who we see as long-term partners.
 The California Housing Partnership program managers all have many years of experience in the field enabling us to provide intensive coaching and mentoring to less experienced project managers and engage more experienced project managers and Directors of Housing Development in detailed conversations about the pros and cons of various approaches to financing their developments as well as tips on avoiding pitfalls in the development process.
 We like to be called in early in the development process before the first decisions affecting financing are made and we stay involved until well after the property is completed.
-We also provide inside information on the latest trends in pricing and likely changes to program regulations and funding sources before they change.
+We provide inside information on the latest trends in pricing and likely changes to program regulations and funding sources before they change.

 Fees for Services